RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-stream-0.1.0.md

 | **values.feeAddress**        | String    | Blockchain address for the fee payment           | Optional      |
 | **values.feeAmount**         | String    | The fee amount in the request `currency`         | Optional      |

-The `expectedStartDate` and `expectedFlowRate` describe the expected payment conditions, which in combination with the request `expectedAmount` fixes the expected payment end date for the give first request of the series.
+The `expectedStartDate` and `expectedFlowRate` describe the expected payment conditions, which in combination with the request `expectedAmount` fixes the expected payment end date (`expectedEndDate`) for the give first request of the series.

-Two equivalent ways to read the 3 parameters (`expectedStartDate`, `expectedFlowRate` and `expectedAmount`) + 1 fixed paramater (`expectedEndDate`):
+Two equivalent ways to read the 3 parameters (`expectedStartDate`, `expectedFlowRate` and `expectedAmount`) + 1 fixed parameter (`expectedEndDate`):

 - The stream is expected to start in between the `expectedStartDate` and `expectedEndDate`, with a flow equal to `expectedFlowRate`.
 A (one-shot) transfer is expected to compensate for the period between the `expectedStartDate` and the actual flow start.
 - The later the stream starts after the `expectedStartDate`, the worse the payer.
 The later the balance equals the `expectedAmount` after the `expectedEndDate`, considering one-shot transfers and flows, the worse the payer.